pierrechristian/Austin-animal-shelter/README.md

 2) random undersample: undersample the majority groups by taking random samples of it.
 This technique is much faster than SMOTENC, but come at the cost of greatly reducing our sample size.
 3) class-weights: the random forest algorithm allows for a natural way to weigh different classes, so we can use class weights on the random forest algorithm to put different emphases on minority/majority groups instead of resampling the training set.

-The resulting weighted f1-scores are the following:
+The resulting weighted f1-scores on the holdout set are the following:
 1) SMOTENC: 0.82
 2) random undersample: 0.79
 3) class-weights: 0.34